Renters' Rights Bill: Game Changer

 How does it affect renters?

 1. More security: One of the biggest changes is that renters will have more security.
-It will be harder for landlords to evict tenants without good reason, and they'll need to give more notice.
+It will be harder for landlords to evict tenants without good reason, and they will need to give more notice.
 This means more stability for renters, a better sense of home, and a chance to really become part of their community.

 2. Fairer rent increases: The bill will help protect renters from sudden, unaffordable rent hikes.
 This is a huge deal, especially with living costs always going up.
 Renters will be able to budget better and plan for the future.